Frequently Asked Questions

 The Sentinel does not execute an about face, rather they stop on the 21st step, then turn and face the Tomb for 21 seconds.
 They then turn to face back down the mat, change the weapon to the outside shoulder, mentally count off 21 seconds, then step off for another 21 step walk down the mat.
 They face the Tomb at each end of the 21 step walk for 21 seconds.
 The Sentinel then repeats this over and over until the the Guard Change ceremony begins.

-Are they Sentinel's gloves wet?
+Why are the Sentinel's gloves wet?

 Gloves are moistened to improve the grip on the rifle.